3D film: Mainstream resurgence (2003–2010)

 On January 19, 2008, U2 3D was released; it was the first live-action digital 3D film.
 In the same year others 3D films included Hannah Montana & Miley Cyrus: Best of Both Worlds Concert, Journey to the Center of the Earth, and Bolt.

-On January 16, 2009, Lionsgate released My Bloody Valentine 3D, the first horror film and first R-rated film to be projected in Real D 3D.
+On January 16, 2009, Lionsgate released My Bloody Valentine 3D, the first horror film and first R-rated film to be projected in RealD 3D.
 It was released to 1,033 3D screens, the most ever for this format, and 1,501 regular screens.
 Another R-rated film, The Final Destination, was released later that year in August on even more screens.
 It was the first of its series to be released in HD 3D.

 Major 3D films in 2009 included Coraline, Monsters vs. Aliens, Up, X Games 3D: The Movie, The Final Destination, Disney's A Christmas Carol, and Avatar.
 Avatar has gone on to be one of the most expensive films of all time, with a budget at $237 million; it is also the highest-grossing film of all time.
-The main technologies used to exhibit these films, and many others released around the time and up to the present, are Real D 3D, Dolby 3D, XpanD 3D, MasterImage 3D, and IMAX 3D.
+The main technologies used to exhibit these films, and many others released around the time and up to the present, are RealD 3D, Dolby 3D, XpanD 3D, MasterImage 3D, and IMAX 3D.
+The success of the film also led to electronics manufacturers releasing 3D televisions and caused 3D films to increase in popularity.

 March and April 2010 saw three major 3D releases clustered together, with Alice in Wonderland hitting US theaters on March 5, 2010, How to Train Your Dragon on March 26, 2010, and Clash of the Titans on April 2, 2010.
 On May 13 of the same year, China's first IMAX 3D film started shooting.
 The pre-production of the first 3D film shot in France, Derrière les murs, began in May 2010 and was released in mid-2011.

 On October 1, 2010 Scar3D was the first-ever stereoscopic 3D Video-on-demand film released through major cable broadcasters for 3D televisions in the United States.
-Released in the United States on May 21, 2010, Shrek Forever After by DreamWorks Animation (Paramount Pictures) used the Real D 3D system, also released in IMAX 3D.
+Released in the United States on May 21, 2010, Shrek Forever After by DreamWorks Animation (Paramount Pictures) used the RealD 3D system, also released in IMAX 3D.